-- Incentives: - o Students who are proficient in both content areas of the AzMERIT will receive a ribbon; - Students who are proficient in one content area of the AzMERIT and highly proficient in the other will receive a medallion; - o Students who are highly proficient in both content areas of the AzMERIT will receive a jacket. - Interventions: - o In grades 3rd through 8th, if at the end of the 1st, 2nd, or 3rd grading period a student has below a 70% in a core course (math, language arts, reading, science, or social studies), the student will be required to successfully complete 12 hours of remediation. - o Remediation may include one or more of the following: - Tutoring; - Intersession courses; - Saturday school; - Additional academic courses in lieu of Specials or Electives.
+- O No cost tutoring opportunities for all students struggling to maintain academic proficiency in core subjects. - o In grades 6 through 8th, if at the end of the 1st, 2nd, or 3rd grading period a student has an F in a core course (math, language arts, reading, science, or social studies), the student may be required to successfully complete 12 hours of remediation. - o Remediation may include one or more of the following: - Tutoring; - Saturday school; - Summer school; - Additional academic courses in lieu of Specials or Electives.